elixir-ecto/tds/README.md

 MSSQL / TDS Database driver for Elixir.

 Supports Ecto 2.0.
-It (mostly) implements the [db_connection](https://github.com/elixir-ecto/db_connection) behaviour and has support for transactions and prepared queries.
+It implements the [db_connection](https://github.com/elixir-ecto/db_connection) behaviour and has support for transactions and prepared queries.

 Please check out the issues for a more complete overview.
 This branch should not be considered stable or ready for production yet.

 ## Usage

+As of TDS version `>= 1.2`, it requires `iconv` native dependency.
+For Linux and MacOS you may need to `brew`, `apt-get` or `yum` install `libiconv`.
+For Windows OS it is suggested to use [MSYS2](http://www.msys2.org/), follow instructions on the page, it will install `libiconv` for you once you execute `pacman -Su` in MSYS2 shell.

 Add Tds as a dependency in your `mix.exs` file.